 I didn't think much more about it.
 For me, the Irish struggle for Home Rule and the creation of the Irish Free State in 1921 became a topic for political junkies and history nuts.

-I didn't think about it till I connected to the Coughlin family, my grandmother's cousins on the Martin side.
-John Coughlin (1899-1968) emigrated to St. Louis in 1928 and lived with my grandparents for 3 years.
+Then, I connected to the Coughlin family, my grandmother's cousins on the Martin side.
+John Coughlin (1899-1968) emigrated to St. Louis with Patrick Dunne (1900-1975in 1928 and lived with my grandparents for 3 years.
 His granddaughter Lara was curious.
 She knew he'd been arrested.
 There was also some question about the nature of the "accident" that had killed John's father Peter in the quarry where he worked.
 Was it caused by his IRA activities?

 So when we went to Ireland in 2012, I asked more questions.
-What I learned (with a little follow-up on the web):
+Here's what I learned (with a little follow-up on the web):

-Bridget's brother John Dunne (1891-1972) was indeed a member of the IRA.
-His younger brother Michael (1892-1984) was not a member, but a sympathizer.
-Michael suffered the worse consequences.
+Bridget's brother John Dunne (1891-1972), who lived at the Cooloo (Moylough) house, was indeed a member of the IRA.
+His younger brother Michael (1892-1984), who lived in Ballaghduff, was not a member, but a sympathizer.
+Michael suffered the consequences.
 When Michael worked the coal mines in Lancashire, England, he broke his hip.
 It had been properly cared for and he recovered.
 Back in Ireland, during the dark days of marauding paramilitaries, he was bicycling to Tuam from Ballaghduff.
 A B&T started riding alongside him and kept bumping him till he fell off and re-broke his hip.
 He walked with a limp for the rest of his days.

 The Hanley's grocery shop in Ballygar was burned down for their suspected IRA activity.
 Thomas Hanley (1868-?) was married to Michael Dunne's sister Elizabeth "Lizzie" (1866-?) and they had six children.